Russian court slaps Google and Meta with heavy fines - ExBulletin

 Russian court slaps Google and Meta with heavy fines

-Moscow-Moscow court fined Google on Friday with a fine of nearly US $ 100 million and did not remove content banned by local law as Russia is trying to increase pressure on tech giants As a result, Facebook’s parent company, Meta, was fined US $ 27 million.
+A Moscow court on Friday fined Google nearly US $ 100 million for not removing content prohibited by local law as Russia is trying to increase pressure on tech giants, Facebook Incs Fined US $ 27 million to its parent company, MetaPlatforms Inc.

-The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of approximately 7.2 billion rubles (approximately US $ 98.4 million).
+The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of 7.2 billion rubles (US $ 97.7 million).

-Google said it would investigate court documents before deciding on the next step.
+Google said it would look into court documents before deciding what the next step would be.

-Later Friday, the court also fined Meta 2 billion rubles (US $ 27.2 million) for not removing the banned content.
+Later Friday, the court fined Meta nearly 2 billion rubles for failing to remove the banned content.

-Russian courts have so far imposed small fines on Google, Facebook and Twitter this year, and Friday’s ruling shows that the amount of fines was calculated for the first time based on revenue.
+Russian courts have imposed small fines on Google, Facebook and Twitter Inc this year, and Friday’s decision was the first time the fines were calculated on revenue.

-Roskomnadzor, Russia’s national communications oversight agency, said Google and Meta violated a ban on content that promoted radical ideology, insulted religious beliefs, and encouraged dangerous behavior by minors.
+Roskomnadzor, Russia’s national communications oversight agency, said Google and Meta violated the ban on content that promotes radical ideology, insults religious beliefs, and encourages dangerous behavior by minors.
 He said he was accused.

-The agency said Facebook and Instagram were unable to remove 2,000 items at the request of the court, but Google failed to remove 2,600 such items.
+Authorities said Facebook and Instagram couldn’t remove 2,000 items, but Google couldn’t remove 2,600 items, despite the court’s request.

-He warned that if he failed to remove the banned content, he could be fined on a revenue basis.
+Authorities added that the company could be fined further if it did not remove the banned content.

-Russian officials are steadily increasing pressure on social media platforms for failing to remove content related to substance abuse, weapons, explosives, and militant views.
+Russian officials are steadily increasing pressure on social media for failing to remove content related to substance abuse, weapons and explosives, and radical views.

 Earlier this year, authorities criticized tech companies for not removing announcements about unlicensed protests in support of imprisoned Kremlin critic Alexei Navalny.

-Russian officials have also demanded that foreign tech giants store personal data of Russian citizens on Russian servers, threatening to fine or ban them if they do not comply.
+Russian officials have also demanded that foreign tech giants store personal data of Russian citizens on Russian servers, threatening to fine or ban them if they fail to comply.

-Alexander Kinstein, head of the Information Policy Committee in the House of Representatives of the Russian Parliament, said huge fines should send a clear message to all IT giants.
+Russian parliamentarian Alexander Kinstein, chair of the House of Representatives’ Information Policy, Information Technology and Communications Commission, or the House of Representatives of the Russian Federal Assembly, said huge fines should send a clear message to all technology giants. rice field.

-He added that Russian law envisions other forms of punishment for non-compliance with court orders, including slowing traffic and complete blockages.
+Comments are moderated.
+Please save the comments related to the article.
+Remarks containing abusive and obscene language, personal attacks of any kind, or publicity will be removed and users will be banned.
+The final decision is at the discretion of Taipei Times.

 Sources